mawinkler/playground-one/docs/index.md

 - Alternatively, you can install natively on your system.
 - Management of the environment with the help of an easy to use command line interface `pgo`.
 - Based on Terraform >1.5

+!!! danger "Under construction!"

+    The Playground One is continuously under construction!
+    The capabilities and contents are therefore to be enjoyed with caution and can change at any time.

 ## Major Updates